-We enter into contracts to hedge our exposure to currency fluctuations in various foreign currencies.
-At December 31, 2022 and December 31, 2021, we had outstanding foreign currency forward contracts with notional amounts aggregating to \$147 million and \$349 million, respectively.
+We enter into foreign currency forward contracts to economically hedge our exposure to currency fluctuations in various foreign currencies.
+At December 31, 2023 and December 31, 2022, we had outstanding foreign currency forward contracts with notional amounts aggregating to \$448 million and \$147 million, respectively.
+The fair values of these derivatives were not material as of December 31, 2023 and December 31, 2022.